-In addition to the less-frequent large lahars, data collected using stations in the proposed network would also be useful in detecting smaller debris flows and outburst floods in Tahoma Creek and elsewhere in the park, which is important for both situational awareness and hazard mitigation in the park.
-The Tahoma Creek drainage itself has experienced over 33 debris flows since 1967, making it both a high-input management area due to the Westside Road and an excellent natural laboratory to further scientific understanding of debris flows.
-Recordings of debris flows are also important to the broader scientific community, as recordings of such flows on multiple high-quality stations are relatively rare and would help our understanding of their initiation and dynamics.
+The action would contribute to the "other features of scientific, educational, scenic, or historical value" quality of wilderness character and furthers the public purposes of scientific and educational use (16 United States Code (USC) §§ 1131(c); 1133(b)).
+Mount Rainier National Park offers an excellent natural laboratory to further scientific understanding of debris flows.
+Recordings of debris flows are important to the broader scientific community, as recordings of such flows on multiple high-quality stations are relatively rare and would help develop understanding of their initiation and dynamics.
 The proposed network would also provide a long-term backbone for denser temporary deployments of instrumentation that would provide even higher-fidelity datasets that are critical for informing models of debris flow generation and movement.
 Such models would ultimately lead to an improved ability to detect and characterize debris flows on Mount Rainier as well as other places around the world, and would enable the park to better inform visitors, including wilderness users, of local hazards and how the park itself handles such events.

 Additional benefits that cannot yet be quantified are likely to result from the installation of the system, including enhancing our detection ability and understanding of rockfall, glacial dynamics, flooding, and potentially more.
-Finally, the proposed stations would improve volcano monitoring capabilities, including the ability to detect anomalous small earthquakes and ground deformation that often precede eruptions, and also to detect explosions that often accompany volcanic unrest and eruption.
+The proposed stations would also improve volcano monitoring capabilities, including the ability to detect anomalous small earthquakes and ground deformation that often precede eruptions, and to detect explosions that often accompany volcanic unrest and eruption.
+Finally, data collected using stations in the proposed network would also be useful in detecting smaller debris flows and outburst floods in Tahoma Creek and elsewhere in the park, which is important for both situational awareness and hazard mitigation in the park.
+The Tahoma Creek drainage itself has experienced more than 33 debris flows since 1967.